 We are committed to ensuring that Tuition Fees do not act as a barrier to those aspiring to come to a world leading university and have developed a funding package to reward those with excellent qualifications and assist those from lower income backgrounds.

-The University will be offering a range of bursaries for Home and EU students starting in 2014.
-Support for students with a household income of less than £16,000 is provided as part of the Government's National Scholarship Programme.
+UEA will be offering a range of bursaries for Home and EU students starting in 2016.
 Students do not need to apply for bursary support, all UK students are automatically considered using household income information received from Student Finance England (EU students will need to request this assessment).
-Eligible students will be contacted in the September before their course starts.
+Eligible students will be contacted from the September of the course start date.
 Bursaries cannot be combined (but you can receive both a bursary and a scholarship if eligible).

 |Care Leaver||£3,000||per annum for up to four years* of undergraduate study|

 * Support is provided for no more than four years of study even if course is longer.
 Note that a Foundation Year counts as one year of study towards your maximum of four years of bursary support.

 Support is on a fee pro-rata basis for those students paying half fees or less.
 Bursaries cannot be combined, for example, if a student is a care leaver, they will be eligible for a £3,000 bursary only.

 - Full bursary amount as a fee waiver (default option)

 - Full bursary amount as a University accommodation discount

 Students on NHS funded courses (i.e. where no fee is payable from the student) offered by the University are not eligible for a University bursary.
 NHS funded courses are those offered by the School of Health Sciences.
 The only exceptions are students defined as care leavers, who are eligible for a care leaver's bursary if studying an NHS course.